Indonesia soccer group: Some gates locked in deadly crush - NewsBreak

 Myanmar sentences Japanese journalist to prison on 2 charges

-BANGKOK (AP) — A court in military-ruled Myanmar has sentenced a Japanese journalist to serve seven years in prison after he filmed an anti-government protest in July, a Japanese diplomat and the Southeast Asian nation’s government said Thursday.
-Toru Kubota was sentenced on Wednesday to seven years for...
+BANGKOK (AP) — A court in military-ruled Myanmar has sentenced a Japanese journalist to prison after he filmed an anti-government protest in July, a Japanese diplomat and the Southeast Asian nation’s government said Thursday.
+Toru Kubota was sentenced Wednesday to seven years for violating the electronic transactions law and three years for incitement, said Tetsuo Kitada, deputy chief of mission of the Japanese Embassy.
+The sentences were to be served concurrently.
+A statement sent to journalists from the military’s information office explained that Kubota was sentenced to seven years in total, while a trial continues on the charge of violating immigration law against him.
+The electronic transactions law covers offenses that involve spreading false or provocative information online, and carries a prison term of seven to 15 years.
+Incitement is a catch-all political law covering activities deemed to cause unrest, and has been used frequently against journalists and dissidents, usually with a three-year prison term.

 Comments / 0